 A French press takes up to ten minutes to brew, especially if you’re grinding your own beans.
 It requires focus and attention, so you won’t be able to get ready for work or make breakfast while you’re making it.

 Although it depends on which espresso machine you buy, the brewing process for espresso usually only takes a minute or two.
 Some machines can even be scheduled to grind your beans, brew your espresso, and steam milk for a mixed drink to be ready when you wake up.

 The French press is definitely more time-intensive and less automated, so consider this when choosing which method to use.

 Both methods use regular coffee beans ground to different sizes, but while the cost of the coffee remains the same, the cost of equipment will vary quite a bit.

-A French press will normally cost under $50 and will require no maintenance at all.
+A French press coffee maker will normally cost under $50 and will require no maintenance at all.
 They require a very small upfront cost and little time cost in maintenance and cleaning over time.

 An espresso machine, on the other hand, normally costs over $100 and can easily cost many hundreds or even thousands of dollars more depending on how much automation or control you want over how your espresso tastes.
 They also require maintenance regularly, and the cost of this can add up as well.

 Ultimately, this is a question you’ll need to answer yourself based on the above differences!
 A French press can make large quantities and requires very little cost and no maintenance.
 However, these can only make regular coffee, so you’re out of luck if you’re in the mood for a mixed coffee drink.

 Espresso machines make one or two shots of espresso at a time, and they can be extremely costly both upfront and over time when you consider maintenance and proper cleaning.
 The upside is that they can make dozens of different coffee drinks.

 You should now have a good idea of which method suits you and your lifestyle best, so go get to brewing!